-Kentucky woman, boyfriend charged in her fiance’s death
+Woman, boyfriend charged after fiance’s shallow grave found

 ELIZABETHTOWN, Ky.
-(AP) — Authorities say a Kentucky woman helped her boyfriend kill her fiance.
+(AP) — Authorities say a Kentucky woman helped her boyfriend kill her fiance, who was buried in a shallow grave.

 Hardin County Sheriff John Ward tells news outlets that deputies and Elizabethtown police acting on a tip Saturday found freshly disturbed dirt behind a home, and digging yielded a man’s body.